-Not everyone would need this extra boost from an alkaline protein powder, but if you’re working out regularly, this can be a very handy, convenient and useful addition to your daily protein intake.
+Not everyone would need this extra boost from an alkaline protein powder, but if you’re working out regularly, this can be a very handy, convenient, and useful addition to your daily protein intake.

 Most conventional protein powders are horrifically acid-forming.
 The short term gain of their protein-hit is far outweighed by the damage it’s doing to your body.
 For a start, most are made from whey, and dairy – in all instances – is deleterious to the body.
-It causes a net acid loss of calcium, magnesium, potassium and more.
+It causes a net acid loss of calcium, magnesium, potassium, and more.

 As an aside, if you’re after stronger bones, ditch dairy.

 So you’re looking for a protein powder, the best bet is a sprouted powder, and my preference is sprouted brown rice and/or hemp.
-Go for the least ingredients possible, as you can flavour the protein shake yourself with more alkaline ingredients than those that the manufacturer might use.
+Go for the least ingredients possible, as you can flavor the protein shake yourself with more alkaline ingredients than those that the manufacturer might use.